 Stella Mae (Minerd) Hager (also spelled "Hagar") was born on July 8, 1896 in Fayette County, PA, the daughter of James C. and Suvina (Yauger) Minerd Sr.

-In 1915, when she was age 19, and he 26, Stella married Clinton Hager (1889-1977), the son of John Hagar of Keisterville.
+In 1915, when she was age 19, and he 26, Stella was united in wedlock with Clinton Hager (1889-1977), the son of John Hagar of Keisterville.
 The ceremony was performed at the bride's home by Rev. G.E.
 Lethwork of Fairchance, Fayette County.

 The Hagars had five children -- Evelyn Krepps Kalich, Robert E. Hager and Marion Ruth Raffle, and twins who died as infants.

 Clinton was a coal miner, employed by J&L Steel's Shannopin Mine, and a member of the United Mine Workers Local 6159.
 The Hagers lived for 24 years in the coal mining town of Keisterville, Fayette County before moving in 1939 to Bobtown, Greene County, PA.